billbuchanan/csn09112/week02_ids/lab/README.md

 nmap 192.168.10.254
 ```

 You should then see that the http service is enabled (see below).
-Press Ctrl-C to exit from telnet:

 ![Lab](https://github.com/billbuchanan/csn09112/blob/master/week02_ids/lab/graphics/nmap01.png)